[NO TITLE FOUND]

 Avery went on to surmise that the best songwriting competitions indeed combine all these factors: quality judges, respectable sponsorship and useful, appropriate prizes, plus less obvious attributes such as follow-up and accessibility.
 "When our yearly competition ends, ISC continues to nurture its winners, from helping to pack a club with A&R people-as we did last month for Kate Miller-Heidke, last year's grand prize winner-to offering complimentary showcase slots at various conferences, touring opportunities, and much more," Avery says.
 "ISC also maintains a high level of transparency.
 We say who our judges are, what our prizes are, and what our judging criteria are to foster a degree of trust.
 This is invaluable."
 As for murmurings that competition entry fees are dictated by greed, Avery disagrees.
 "I think that's a ridiculous suggestion," she counters.
 "A competition that doesn't charge an entry fee will be very limited in its resources, which ultimately impacts negatively on the entrants and winners."

 Fair enough, but Perricone suggests starting out modestly.
-"Contests that limit the entries to the amateur or nonprofessional class are better contests than those open to everyone ," he says.
-"Other than that, the best contests I know are those sponsored by BMI and Peer-Southern.
+"Contests that limit the entries to the amateur or nonprofessional class are better contests than those open to everyone [pros and amateurs alike]," he says.
+"Other than that, the best contests I know are those sponsored by BMI [which houses the John Lennon Scholarship Contest] and Peer-Southern.
 Both limit the entrants to a collegiate age group and charge no entrance fee."

 In the end, the outcome of a writer's experience entering a contest-large or small-is going to depend greatly on the writer's expectations going in.
 Similar to relying on diet without exercise to lose weight, placing near the top in a well-reputed competition will not single-handedly propel a career into the stratosphere-unless, of course, you're one of the lucky few.